From Intern to Program Manager

-How hands-on experiences prepare you for the workforceAva Kelly (Electrical Engineering, M.S.
-Electrical Engineering ’22)
+How hands-on experiences prepare you for the workforceAva Kelly (EE, M.S.
+EE ’22)

 As a technical program manager at Tesla, Ava Kelly is responsible for the beginning-to-end process of launching new power electronics products, starting from the initial concept and taking a product all the way through testing, production, manufacturing, and servicing.

 One of the projects that she’s involved with is the Tesla Semi, working on the electrification of combination trucks, which account for around 18 percent of United States vehicle emissions.

 “I think the sustainability benefits from that program really set an example for how we need to change the way people consume energy,” says Kelly.

 She says that every day at her job is different, with tasks ranging from conducting reliability testing to coordinating with manufacturers.